The Embassy Closures Prove Everyone's Point on NSA Surveillance

-In light of characteristically nebulous warnings from the State Department about the extended closure of American embassies (map at right) and warnings about foreign travel, everyone with an opinion on domestic surveillance has declared himself proven right.
+In light of the nebulous warnings from the State Department about embassy closures and travel warnings, everyone with an opinion on domestic surveillance has declared himself proven right.
 Congratulations all around.

 They prove that NSA surveillance is important.
 Appearing on Meet the Press on Sunday, Senator Saxby Chambliss of Georgia explained what prompted the alerts.